 Why might this be relevant?

-The project is focused on statistical methods in medical research, but does not address the valuation and use of statistics in the wider evidence landscape.
+The project is focused on medical statistics and epidemiology in sub-Saharan Africa, not on the valuation and usage of statistics in the wider evidence landscape.

 Coherent and effective public health policies rest on reliable evidence, such that researchers are able to identify, demonstrate, and raise awareness for a need for change, as well as measure the causal effect of propose...